jcornford/pyecog/README.md

 # networkclassifer
-Repositry to hold files for classifying network state in a given window before light pulses.
+Program for classifying network state in a given window before light pulses.

-Currently taking 10 seconds before a light pulse ans extract features from this window.
+Currently taking 10 seconds before a light pulse and extracting 22 features from this window.

-1. Add something for after the feature matrix has been computed - to perform dimensionality reduction, LDA, z-norm, standardisation, play with rLDA etc. Remember that this will be fitted on the trainingset and then test set is transoformed.

-2. Cross validation.

-3. Hyperparameter fitting.

-4. Std etc, be caureful on th etype of normalisation used before them.

-5. Ways to see classification of individual states better

-6. Classifier based on probabiity.

-## To do:
-1. Write code to visualise and go through and check/change labels of the 10 second sections.
-2. Analysis of states?

-* As features are currently each 1d, write some visualisation code with features and their correct labels.
-	- a) scatterplot matrix  - pandas, how to customise?
-	- b) projection onto two or three principal components?
-	- c) Check out pandas radviz plotting algorithm?

-* Work out validation method that we want
-* How to assess the importance of features
-* Normalise features to unit 1
-* Some bugs in the orginal ephys trace - remove the glitches!
-* Work out type of normalisation wanted, currently z norm.
-* Have an easy way to check the feature extraction on a small data set so can see the single value given at the end makes sense...
+Todo:

+1. Produce pdfs of the events within the training an test/ anything that comes
+2. Speed up feature extraction
+3. Implement feature selection
+4. Sort out the code from early days vs ipython notebook copies etc
+5. Asses scaling, preprocessing (baseline subtraction etc) and imputing options.

 ## Possible features
 * Stationarity testing